Brunch & Batter

 • 5-6 sprigs fresh thyme leaves (¼ cup loose packed thyme leaves)

-• 1 teaspoon sea salt flakes or kosher salt
+• 1 teaspoon sea salt flakes or Kosher salt

 Instructions